 The earphones that come with phone are all very well, but House of Marley have taken them up a notch (or ten) in the style and sustainability stakes.
 Created by Bob Marley’s children, House of Marley have considered their materials carefully, and combine eco credentials with fantastic sound quality.

-- Bluetooth 4.1 with 10 meter range and 8 hour wireless play time
+- Bluetooth 4.1 with 10 metre range and 8 hour wireless play time

 - Features recyclable aluminium trims, FSC™ certified wood and exclusive REGRIND™ silicone

 - 9mm dynamic driver, noise-isolating microphone and 3-button controls

 - Slender and lightweight neckband design and durable tangle free braided cable